MONICA-Project/GOST-tools/readme.md

                         currently selected items, and adds a field "related <ogc type of the previously selected items>" to each result
                         Accepts select <boolean expression> as additional value to filter the results

                         example:
                         1 --type Sensors --related Observations
                         1 --type Sensor --related Observations select @iot.id > 10

+                        If the currently selected item is a datastream, found the related items

+                        example: find all the Observations of the datastreams with @iot.id 10 and 11 10 11 -t Datastreams --related Observations

   -s [SELECT [SELECT ...]], --select [SELECT [SELECT ...]]
                         selection of the items to process,